 Development in recent judgement

 After the judgment was passed on November 09, 2019, the Babri Masjid Action Committee (BMAC) started planning to move the Supreme Court to claim the debris of the demolished Babri Masjid.
 One Muslim leader said that they are arranging the land in Ayodhya to dump the Debris.
-On this statement, Triloki Nath Pandey said that they had no problem, and that they can take all the debris, which showed gesture of brotherhood and communal harmony.[2]
+In this statement, Triloki Nath Pandey said that they had no problem and that they could take all the debris, which showed a gesture of brotherhood and communal harmony.[2]

 After this, the Vishwa Hindu Parishad said that they are expected to build Ram Temple in 2024-25 and appealed to each Hindu house to denote Rs.
 44 for the temple.
 They also said that the trust would use the design of its 30-year-old model for building the temple.[3]